BSMGP Membership Categories

 All applications must be for Ordinary membership in the first instance.* After joining, professional designers and craft practitioners may then submit an application for Associateship or Craft Associateship to the annual Selection Board.
 Fellows are elected from the Associate membership.

 The first three classes above consist of qualified practising craftsmen and artists and membership of these classes constitutes a professional qualification.
 Members elected to these classes are entitled to use the letters FMGP, AMGP or CAMGP after their name.
 (NB Ordinary membership is not a professional qualification and does not entitle its holders to quote their membership.)

-(*Note: Membership at discounted rates is available for the over 70s and full-time students of stained glass at recognized UK institutions - see the online Application Form in this section for eligibility, or contact the Secretary for details.)
+(*Note: Membership at discounted rates is available for the over 70s and full-time students of stained glass at recognized UK institutions or appentices at recognized studios partipating in the UK craft training scheme - see the online Application Form in this section for eligibility, or contact the Secretary for details.)